What Is YouTube Keyword Research?

-After conducting keyword research, you can add keywords to your channel description, assign channel tags, and optimize your YouTube video titles.
+After conducting YouTube keyword research, you can add keywords to your channel description, assign channel tags based on them, and use them to optimize your YouTube video titles.

 What Are the Best Keywords for YouTube?

-The best keywords vary depending on the topic of each video.
-Some videos may cover wide-ranging, top-level topics.
+The best keywords vary, depending on the topic of each video.
+Some videos may cover wide-ranging, high-level topics.
 You’d likely want higher-volume keywords that attract an audience.
 If you’re looking to create niche videos, your keywords should be more targeted to those who want to watch your videos.

-For example, someone looking up an "oil change” on YouTube might be understanding why they should get an oil change.
-If someone else were searching for “how to do an oil change,” you’d want to optimize your post to attract an audience that’s looking to perform the action themselves and is already knowledgable about the topic.
+For example, someone looking up “oil change” on YouTube might want to know why they should get an oil change.
+If someone else were searching for “how to do an oil change,” you’d want to optimize your post to attract an audience that’s looking to perform the action themselves.